zone-eu/zone-mta/plugins/README.md

 Possible hook names are the following:

+**global context**

+The following hooks may be called in any context

+-   **'log:entry'** with arguments `entry`, called when something happens with a message.
+See `entry.action` for exact cause of the log event

 **'main' context**

 To use these hooks you need to set `enabled` `'main'` or `['main',...]`